ibm-cloud-docs/satellite/ts-assign-fails.md

         ```
         {: pre}

     5. Check connectivity to the cluster master.
-If the curl request fails, your host might not have access to the endpoint, such as blocked by a security group, firewall, or private network.
+If the curl request fails, your host does not have access to the endpoint, such as because access is blocked by a security group, firewall, or private network.
         ```sh
         curl -k <master_URL>
         ```